Republicans rekindle fight over U.S. export lender

 Ex-Im Bank, which provides loans to foreign buyers of U.S. goods and support to U.S. exporters, has been targeted by conservatives who want to limit the role of government in the private sector and say the bank unfairly picks winners and losers, including by helping foreign competitors of U.S. firms focused on domestic rather than export markets.

-The bank’s charter now runs through June 2015, when it must be renewed again or face closure.
+The bank’s charter had been due to expire at the end of September and now runs through June 2015, when it must be renewed again or face closure.

 In a letter, Issa and House Financial Services Committee Chairman Jeb Hensarling, along with two other key Republicans, said Ex-Im had blocked Congress’s obligation to oversee its activities by refusing to make certain employees available for transcribed interviews and providing only edited transcripts.